leeoniya/uPlot/README.md

 - No data parsing, aggregation, summation or statistical processing - just do it in advance. e.g. https://simplestatistics.org/, https://www.papaparse.com/
 - No transitions or animations - they're always pure distractions.
 - No collision avoidance for axis tick labels, so may require manual tweaking of spacing metrics if label customization signficiantly increases default label widths.
 - No stacked series: see ["Stacked Area Graphs Are Not Your Friend"](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html) and a [horrific demo](https://leeoniya.github.io/uPlot/demos/stacked-series.html).
-While smooth line interpolation is available via [paths.js](https://github.com/leeoniya/uPlot/blob/master/dist/paths.esm.js), its use is strongly discouraged: [Your data is misrepresented!](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
+While smooth spline interpolation is available, its use is strongly discouraged: [Your data is misrepresented!](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
 Both visualizations are terrible at accurately communicating information.
 - No built-in drag scrolling/panning due to ambiguous native zoom/selection behavior.
 However, this can be added externally via the plugin/hooks API: [zoom-wheel](https://leeoniya.github.io/uPlot/demos/zoom-wheel.html), [zoom-touch](https://leeoniya.github.io/uPlot/demos/zoom-touch.html).

 ---